nathanieluriri/group-c-WhatsApp-Bot/README.md

 ## Prerequisites to Run the WhatsApp Bot

 - Node.js installed on your system.
+- A Finetuned model on open ai to detect cyber bullying
-- A valid API key for the OpenAI GPT-3.5 Turbo model.
+- A valid API key for the fine tuned model.

 ## Installation